actyx-contrib/actyx-http-connector/README.md

 # Actyx-HTTP-Connector

-Build your Actyx-HTTP-Connector in a couple of minutes, but keep full control over the HTTP server.
+Need connector to talk an Actyx swarm from external applcations via HTTP?

+`Actyx-HTTP-Connector` allows you to build one in a few of minutes while keeping the embedded HTTP server fully customizeable.

 ## ✨ Features